-- · Receptors: - They are specialized structures which can detect & transform the stimulus into action potential (transducers) - They are situated at the termination of the afferent neurons which are found in the dorsal root ganglia along the whole spinal cord.
+- Receptors: - They are structures which can transform the stimulus into action potential (transducers) - They are situated at the termination of the afferent neurons which are found in the dorsal root ganglia along the whole spinal cord. - They detect the stimulus.
+(Change in environment).